robotics-4-all/goal-dsl/README.md

 ## Code Generation <a name="generation"></a>

-The code-generator is shipped as a separate package which you will have to manually installed.
+The code-generator is shipped as a separate package which you will have to manually install.
 Once installed, it will be listed in **textx generators** and can be used via the textx cli.

 Install Goal-DSL python source generator from: https://github.com/robotics-4-all/goal-gen